 A maximum of 60 credits may be transferred into an undergraduate degree program in the School of Education, including credits by examination.
-Decisions regarding the acceptance of undergraduate transfer credits are made by the Division of Public Safety Leadership's admissions committee and will be evaluated on a case by case basis.
-Prospective students should request a preliminary transfer evaluation by calling the Division at 410-516-9900 prior to submitting an application.
+Decisions regarding the acceptance of undergraduate transfer credits are made by the Division of Public Safety Leadership and will be evaluated on a case by case basis.